Seafield Sri Maha Mariamman Temple: Second riot and attack on fireman

 In the late evening of 26 November, a huge crowd gathered at the temple, which led to a subsequent riot which also led to a group attacking the premises of the developer some 1 km away from the temple.

-The second riot also led to the critical injury of an emergency responder, Muhammmad Adib Mohd Kassim, a firefighter based at the Subang Jaya Fire Station (Balai Bomba Subang Jaya),.
+The second riot also led to the critical injury of an emergency responder, Muhammad Adib Mohd Kassim, a firefighter based at the Subang Jaya Fire Station (Balai Bomba Subang Jaya).
 Adib was one of nine responders who responded to the second riot but were attacked upon arrival and the only responder to suffer injuries when his partner Hazim inadvertently left him in the open.
 Subsequent claims by eyewitnesses claimed that the fireman was actually injured as a result of a fire engine reversing into Adib which was refuted by the Fire and Rescue Department Director-General, Mohamad Hamdan Wahid.

 Adib was initially helped by some devotees present at the temple and was later sent to the Ramsay Sime Darby Medical Centre.
 Following a deterioration in health, Adib was subsequently transferred to Institut Jantung Negara (IJN) and required the assistance of a ECMO machine.
 While visiting the critically injured fireman, Minister of Housing and Local Ministry Zuraida Kamaruddin, was reported to have stated that Adib has "hit and stomped on."
 Minister of Health, Dr.Dzulkefly Ahmad, reported that the fireman was recovering well following his treatment.
 He was also visited by the Sultan of Kedah as he hailed from the state of Kedah.

 Although initially reported to be recovering well, Adib succumbed to his injuries on the evening of 17 December while still being under intensive care at IJN.
 He was then laid to rest in the As-Saadah Mosque Muslim cemetery in Kampung Tebengau, Kuala Kedah on 18 December 2018.
 His name and service number were then inscribed on the Fire Department's 'Fallen Heroes' monument in Kuala Kubu Bharu, Selangor to commemorate the service and sacrifice of the late fireman.